joon-young-lee/gdr_gwcosmo_tutorial_2020/README.md

+# Cosmologu project to determine the Hubble constant using GW and Bayesian statistics.

 # GWcosmo tutorial

 This is a public repository containing the tutorial for using GWcosmo.
 This presentation is given at the [GdR meeting](https://indico.ijclab.in2p3.fr/event/6452/overview).
 Please follow the next steps to start the tutorial.